adtzlr/felupe/docs/howto/meshgen.rst

 ..  image:: images/fidget_spinner.png
     :width: 400px

 For quad- and hexahedron-meshes it is possible to extract the boundaries of the mesh by a boundary region.
+The boundary-mesh consists of the quad-cells which have their **first edge** located at the boundary.
+Hence, these are not the original cells connected to the boundary.
+The boundary line-mesh is available as method.
+In FElupe, boundaries of cell (volumes) are considered as faces and hence, the line-mesh for the edges of a quad-mesh is obtained by a mesh-*face* method of the boundary region.

 ..  code-block:: python